 If quick queues are what you’re looking for, though, Discipline Priest is also great for solo leveling.
 You’ll need to switch the standard talent tree around a little to make it more damage focused, but it’s still very possible to level quickly without being a pure DPS spec.

-While both the healing Priest specializations are viable in Arenas, Discipline Priests stand out to me as the best pick.
-If you check out the most popular Arena comps featuring Priests, you’ll see that Discipline is incredibly popular.
+While both the healing Priest specializations are viable in Arenas, Discipline Priests stand out as the best pick.
+If you check out the most popular Arena comps featuring Priests, you’ll see that Discipline is incredibly popular, especially in comps like RMX or Enhance Sub.

 It’s a proactive style of play, which suits Arenas nicely.